 🥂 Art Deco & Prosecco

-This is definitely the most luxurious ‘alternative’ tour on our list!
+This is definitely the most luxurious ‘alternative’ tour of Istanbul on our list!

 Along the way, you’ll sample local wines at a traditional wine lounge, as well as a stop for high tea with live piano music at the most elegant hotel in Istanbul.